Ferry from Portsmouth to France: sail closer to Normandy and Brittany

 Best alternatives to Portsmouth for ferries to France

-- Dover to Calais or Dunkirk: usually best for the shortest and most frequent crossings.
+- Dover to Calais or Dunkirk: usually best for the shortest and most frequent Channel crossings.

-- Newhaven to Dieppe: a useful alternative for Normandy and northern France.
+- Newhaven to Dieppe: a useful, often quieter alternative for Normandy and northern France.

-- Poole to Cherbourg: often worth checking if you are starting further west on the south coast.
+- Poole to Cherbourg: worth checking if you start further west on the south coast and want western Normandy.

-- Plymouth to Roscoff: a strong option for Brittany and western France.
+- Plymouth to Roscoff: a strong option for Brittany and western France, especially from the South West or Wales.

 For a full comparison, see our UK to France ferry guide.
-For a more specific comparison of western routes, read our guide to Portsmouth and Plymouth as alternatives to Dover.
+For when Portsmouth or Plymouth beats Dover, read our western alternatives to Dover guide.